beautyjoy/beautyjoy.github.io/summer-pd/index.md

 *   BJC is well-supported.
     *   BJC teachers attend face-to-face professional development programs and have access to a wealth of online resources, including a repository of shared course materials, and weekly group calls.

-For more information on how BJC compares to the general CS Principles framework, please see [our comparison guide]({{ site.baseurl }}/curriculum/).
+For more information on how BJC compares to the general CS Principles framework, please see [our comparison guide][Curriculum Guide].

 ### Who is teaching BJC?